beigi-reza/atlassian-software/README.md

-# Atlassian Software Docker Compose with Activate
+# Atlassian Software Docker Compose + Activate
 This prject run & crack Attlasian software as docker container, All programs can be run behind a reverse proxy